RealMJDev/Hulky/README.md

 # Hulky
 Parcel.js based workflow
-This is a basic workflow setup with ParcelJS
+This workflow is setup with ParcelJS

 ## Instructions